The Fatal Love-Spot

 'Now Osgar, bring their suff'rings to an end!' -

-'I'd rather make their bonds a little tighter,
+'I'd rather make their bonds a little tighter

-as they have tried to kill our dearest friend.'
+since they have tried to kill our dearest friend.'

-said Lugaidh's Son and disobeyed his chief.
+said Lugaidh's Son and disobeyed his chief,

 my friends, and he shall pay for every bruise!

 Now Conan, loose their bonds!'
-But Conan stated:
+But Conan stated,

 'My hands were made to tie and not to loose!'